Travel trends for 2020 from Audley Travel

 Destination trends snippets

-- Top destinations for Audley are USA, India, Canada, South Africa and Japan
+- Top destinations for Audley include the USA, India, Canada, South Africa and Japan

 - Mexico and Colombia are popular destinations for 2020, with bookings up 26 per cent and 47 per cent